viky-ai/website/doc/topics/interpretation/index.md

 In our EUR example, we have seen that we needed to add four times the same solutions (one for each formulation).
 Now is the time to do a combination.

-For this, we simple create an interpretation called 'vocabulary_euro' (the name can be anything) and we add the four formulations to this interpretation without solution (autosolution checked).
+For this, we simply create an interpretation called 'vocabulary_euro' (the name can be anything) and we add the four formulations to this interpretation without solution (autosolution checked).
 We thus simply get:
 * "EUR"
 * "€"
 * "euro"
 * "euros"

-This 'vocabulary_euro' interpretation represents the idea of "euro" as it is expressed, but we have not yet commited to an expression of this idea (we have not yet added a semantic solution).
+This 'vocabulary_euro' interpretation represents the idea of "euro" as it is expressed, but we have not yet committed to an expression of this idea (we have not yet added a semantic solution).

 Now, we create a new interpretation that we will call 'euro' and we add a formulation with a text such as "euro" (any text is possible, as it serves only to link to the 'vocabulary_euro') and connect it to the 'vocabulary_euro'.
 Then we add the "EUR" solution in this formulation.

-Now, the euro idea is commited to the "EUR" solution, in one single addition.
+Now, the euro idea is committed to the "EUR" solution, in one single addition.

 In this example we have seen how to join several formulations into one single addition of a solution using two interpretations.